 Essentially I considered our total family income and current expenses.
 What were these going to be over the next 10 years?
 How much money could I plan to allocate to paying off debt and investing in TFSA.
 How long would this take?
 I played around with all these scenarios.

 I also had to consider what the interest rate on my debt was.
 What was the inflation rate and how this could affect salaries in future.
 What investment returns should I use.
 These financial assumptions are difficult, the past doesn’t predict the future but using historical averages is still your best bet.
 For this reason I took a very conservative approach.
 I rather wanted a worst case scenario that turned out better than the other way around.

 The Financial FreedomTarget

 Lets assume that my calculations show that my retirement expenses will be R30000pm.
 The target FIRE date for me was 2028 as by then my son will be finished school.
 In 2016 when I did this it was 12 years away.
 At an inflation rate of 6% the R30000 pm will be worth R60 366 pm.
-The numbers I have here are not exactly my numbers, I have applied a factor to my numbers.
+The numbers I have here are an example and not exactly my numbers.